Carpk/ShawnKlein/_posts/2016-03-23-brief-intoductory-to-design-patterns.md

 The above code is so common, that Ruby has the `singleton` module for it.
 Just `require 'singleton'` and `include Singleton` inside our class and we would be able to omit the above mentioned code.
 The only difference is the module lazy instantiates our `@@instance = Logger.new` class variable, where our example eagerly instantiates it.

+A singleton has a strong resemblance to the global variable, this give it the possibility to become tightly coupled with other sections of your program.
+Best application is when you are modeling things that occur only once.

 ##<a name="factory"></a>Factory

 ##<a name="builder"></a>Builder